-The composition of our investment income for the three months ended March 31, 2016 and 2015 was as follows (dollars in thousands):
+The composition of our investment income for the years ended December 31, 2016, 2015 and 2014 was as follows (dollars in thousands):

-For the Three Months Ended
+For the Year Ended December 31,

-Ma rch 31, 2016 Ma arch 31, 2015
+2016 2015 2014

-Interest income \$ 14,099 \$ 11,676
+Interest income \$ 54,990 \$ 50,586 \$ 36,067

-Fee Income 865 1,229
+Fee income 4,118 5,944 3,051

-Payment-in-kind interest and dividend income 1,204 769
+Payment-in-kind interest and dividend income 6,300 5,084 2,833

-Dividend income 1,279 366
+Dividend income 2,792 2,101 7,557

-Interest from cash and cash equivalents 2 1
+Interest from cash and cash equivalents 27 5 20

+Other income 85 256

-Total investment income \$ 17,449 \$ 14,041
+Total investment income \$ 68,312 \$ 63,976 \$ 49,528

-The income reported as interest income and payment-in-kind interest and dividend income is generally based on the stated rates as disclosed in our Consolidated Schedule of Investments.
-Accretion/(amortization) of discounts and premiums paid for purchased loans are included in interest income as an adjustment to yield.
-As a general rule, our interest income and payment-in-kind interest and dividend income is recurring in nature.
+The income reported as interest income and PIK interest and dividend income is generally based on the stated rates as disclosed in our consolidated schedule of investments.
+Accretion/(Amortization) of discounts and premiums paid for purchased loans are included in interest income as an adjustment to yield.
+As a general rule, our interest income and PIK interest and dividend income is recurring in nature.

 We also generate fee income primarily through origination fees charged for new investments, and secondarily via amendment fees, consent fees, prepayment penalties, and other fees.
-While the fee income is typically non-recurring for each investment, most of our new investments include an origination fee; as such, fee income is dependent upon our volume of directly originated investments and to the fee structure associated with those investments.
+While the fee income is typically non-recurring for each investment, most of our new investments include an origination fee; as such, fee income is dependent upon our volume of directly originated investments and the fee structure associated with those investments.

 We earn dividends on certain equity investments within our investment portfolio.
-As noted in our Consolidated Schedule of Investments, some investments are scheduled to pay a periodic dividend though these recurring dividends do not make up a significant portion of our total investment income.
+As noted in our consolidated schedule of investments, some investments are scheduled to pay a periodic dividend, though these recurring dividends do not make up a significant portion of our total investment income.
 We may and have received more substantial one-time dividends from our equity investments as part of dividend recapitalizations.

-For the three months ended March 31, 2016, total investment income increased \$3.4 million, or 24.3% compared to three months ended March 31, 2015.
-The increase from the prior period relates primarily to higher interest and PIK income generated from a larger investment portfolio.
-For the three months ended March 31, 2016, we generated \$0.7 million in origination fees from new deployments and \$0.2 million in other fees.
-Comparatively, for the three months ended March 31, 2015, we generated \$1.1 million in origination fees from new deployments and \$0.1 million in other fees.
-Dividend income increased from \$0.4 million for the three months ended March 31, 2016.
-The increase in dividend income was driven by \$0.5 million in dividend income from CSLLF and \$0.4 million in non-recurring dividends from other portfolio companies.
+For the year ended December 31, 2016, total investment income increased \$4.3 million, or 6.8% compared to the year ended December 31, 2015.
+The increase from the prior period relates primarily to higher interest and PIK income from a larger average investment portfolio.
+For the year ended December 31, 2016, we generated \$2.1 million in origination fees from new deployments and \$2.0 million in other fees.
+Comparatively, for the year ended December 31, 2015, we generated \$3.5 million in origination fees from new deployments and \$2.4 million in other fees.
+The year over year decline in origination fee income was due to a decline in investment originations.
+Dividend income increased from \$2.1 million for the year ended December 31, 2015 to \$2.8 million for the year ended December 31, 2016, mostly driven by a \$0.9 million increase in dividends paid by CSLLF.